The Dhimmi: Jews and Christians Under Islam: Reception

 It is seldom these days that scholars have the opportunity to encounter a book that illustrates practically all the fallacies of the professional historian.
 The Dhimmi of Y. Masriya is such a book [...]
 The Dhimmi is primarily a collection of 116 documents culled from various parts of the Muslim world over a period of time spanning eight centuries but concentrating on the nineteenth century. [...]
 The collection of documents assembled in this book is a valuable source-reader for students of the Middle East.[...]The overriding fallacy apparent in The Dhimmi is that of anachronism.
 Bat Ye'or is concerned primarily with the repercussions of the concepts of jihad and dhimma in the contemporary Muslim world and how these concepts influence the Muslim, primarily Arab, attitude towards Israel (chap.
 6). [...]
 The Dhimmi remains a polemical work determined to demonstrate a clearly anti-Islamic approach to the subject.

+Writing in 1986 for Jerusalem Quarterly, Mark R. Cohen described the book as "a classic example" of what he identified as a "revisionist trend" by certain scholars to depict Islam as inherently antagonistic to other religions, creating a "'neo-lachrymose' conception of the Jewish past".